atari-vcs/cargo/src/doc/src/reference/cargo-targets.md

   access to its *public* API.

 Tests are run with the [`cargo test`] command.
-By default, Cargo and `rustc` use the libtest harness which is responsible for collecting functions annotated with the [`#[test]` attribute][test-attribute] and executing them in parallel, reporting the success and failure of each test.
+By default, Cargo and `rustc` use the [libtest harness] which is responsible for collecting functions annotated with the [`#[test]` attribute][test-attribute] and executing them in parallel, reporting the success and failure of each test.
 See [the `harness` field](#the-harness-field) if you want to use a different harness or test strategy.

+[libtest harness]: ../../rustc/tests/index.html

 #### Integration tests